techgiants19/aws/README.md

 # AWS

-This repository will give resources and documents related for AWS
+This repository will give resources and documents related to AWS

 1. [Running a Spring Boot application in EC2](https://github.com/techgiants19/aws/tree/master/EC2/SpringBoot/signup)